-By permanently connecting two or more vertebrae (spinal fusion) in your spine and eliminating motion between them, scoliosis and other types of spine conditions can be corrected.
+By permanently connecting two or more vertebrae (spinal fusion) in your spine and eliminating motion between them, scoliosis and other types of spine conditions can get corrected.
 Spinal fusion surgery is a complex and intricate procedure; hence, the length of the surgery will vary by patient

 Degenerative Disc Disease

 Degeneration of the discs between one or more vertebrae may require a spinal fusion of the vertebrae on both sides of the degenerative disc.
 The intervertebral discs look like flat, round “cushions” that act as shock absorbers between each vertebra in the spine.
 The disc allows motion to occur between each vertebra.
 Removing a degenerated disc and allowing the two vertebrae to fuse together can reduce pain.

-Lumbar fusion may be needed for conditions such as scoliosis and kyphosis, where the spine has an abnormal curve.
+Surgeons use lumbar fusion for scoliosis and kyphosis — where the spine has an abnormal curve.
 These spine deformities may result from congenital or degenerative spine conditions.
-A lumbar fusion may be suggested to stabilize the spine and correct the problem.
+A lumbar fusion can stabilize the spine and correct the problem.

 Spondylolysis and Spondylolisthesis

 Spondylolisthesis, the term used to describe when one vertebra slips forward on the one below it, usually occurs when a spondylolysis (defect) exists in the vertebra on top.
 There two main parts of the spine that keep each vertebra aligned to the disc and the facet joints.
 When spondylolisthesis occurs, the facet joint can no longer hold the vertebra back.
 The intervertebral disc may slowly stretch under the increased stress and allow the upper vertebra to slide forward.
 A surgeon may use fusion for both conditions to stop motion in the problem vertebrae.

 Lumbar Spinal Fusion Surgery